munzmoses/munzmoses/README.md

 ### Welcome to My GitHub Page

-- A recreation of Steam's item page
+- On the left of the pinned section include microservices and proxy I created for the frontend capstone at Hack Reactor.
+My team and I recreated Steam's item page from the ground up.